ImaanBontle/apo-phot/Docs/README.md

 <!--Results Summary-->
 ## Summary Table <a id="summary"></a>

 This table contains the average apodised flux per filter (averaged across the available MSA pointings) for each galaxy.
 The file is named *summary.fits*.
-Fluxes are provided in µJy.
+Fluxes are provided in nJy.
 The following columns are included:

 - **ID:** the ID of the galaxy.
-- ***filtername*** **Flux**: the background-subtracted flux passing through the aperture, in units of micro Janskies, where *filtername* refers to the name of the filter.
+- ***filtername*** **Flux**: the background-subtracted flux passing through the aperture, in units of nano Janskies, where *filtername* refers to the name of the filter.
 A separate column is provided for every filter.
-- ***filtername*** **Error**: an estimate of the error in the flux, in units of micro Janskies, where *filtername* refers to the name of the filter.
+- ***filtername*** **Error**: an estimate of the error in the flux, in units of nano Janskies, where *filtername* refers to the name of the filter.
 A separate column is provided for every filter.

 <div align="right">